Best white wine selections for 2025

 Sauvignon Blanc - Avaline

 Curiosity: Chardonnay is often used as the base for Champagne, blended with Pinot Noir and Pinot Meunier.
-Some of the world’s most celebrated sparkling white wines, including Champagne, are primarily made from Chardonnay!
+Together with Champagne, some of the world’s most celebrated sparkling white wines are primarily made from Chardonnay!

 Chardonnay 2023 - Rombauer Vineyards